KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 ### 26.4 Cosmological Placement of Souls After Death — A Schema of Death’s Transition into Archetypal Structures

 In the Zenetist system,
-the soul does not face a final judgment or fixed destiny.
+the soul does not face a final judgment or imposed destiny.
 It continues its journey based on **orientation**, **coherence**,
 and **integration**.

 Death marks a transition in which the **Superficial Soul**
 detaches from embodiment
-and merges — successfully or not — with the **Deep Soul** or its inverse.
+and stabilizes — or fails to stabilize — with the **Deep Soul** or its inverse.

 Some souls remain suspended at the SS / SM layer:
 - Unmerged